rossta/rossta.github.com/source/blog/2016-04-16-using-webpack-with-middleman.html.md

 The external pipeline feature in Middleman provides a mechanism for the middleman development server to manage processes that live outside the Ruby runtime.
-For Webpack, this means telling Middleman how to trigger the [Webpack compilation command](https://webpack.github.io/docs/tutorials/getting-started/#setup-compilation).
+For webpack, this means telling Middleman how to trigger the [webpack compilation command](https://webpack.github.io/docs/tutorials/getting-started/#setup-compilation).

 In `config.rb`: